 The ability to rethink the merchandising mix, as well as remodel the spaces, has proven key to maintaining a high level of occupancy even during the consumer crisis that persisted in Italy for several years and as lifestyles change resulting in greater focus on health and wellbeing.

-At 30 June 2019 IGD’s Romanian shopping centers had 585 leases.
-In the first 6 months of 2019, 196 new leases were signed, explained for 93 by turnover and 103 by renewal, with an average upside of 8.1%.
-The concentration of retailers generating a significant portion of IGD’s rental income is limited: in Romania the ten largest tenants represent 35.0% of the total rental income generated by malls.
+At 31 December 2019 IGD’s Romanian shopping centers had 590 leases.
+In 2019, 390 new leases were signed, explained for 160 by turnover and 230 by renewal, with an average upside of 4.0%.
+The concentration of retailers generating a significant portion of IGD’s rental income is limited: in Romania the ten largest tenants represent 36.0% of the total rental income generated by malls.

 Over the last few years Winmarkt has worked to renew the merchandise and tenant mix with a view to including international brands capable of increasing the malls’ appeal.